Meeman3/calendar/README.md

 My (hopefully) personal daily organiser.
 My first time working with GUI and tkinter and first proper solo project.

+## Requiremets:

+    - Python 3.x
+    - tkinter (some systems come with this, linux may need to do it manually)
+    - python3-dateutil

 ## How to clone and run

 To run this organiser on your pc, do the following: